nikrazz/blog/content/english/blog/Chris Froome A Disc Brake Skeptic.md

 If we asked Froome, he would say they don’t tell you about, and I quote:

-> the constant rubbing, the overheating, the discs becoming a bit warped when descending for longer than five or 10 minutes of constant braking, you’re going to get one piston that fires more than another, you’re going to get these little issues…the pistons [don’t] quite retract the way they’re meant to all the time…quite often it’ll work on the stand and when the mechanic sorts it out, but once you get onto the road, it’s a different story.
+> the constant rubbing, the overheating, the discs becoming a bit warped when descending for longer than five or 10 minutes of constant braking, you’re going to get one piston that fires more than another, you’re going to get these little issues ... the pistons [don’t] quite retract the way they’re meant to all the time…quite often it’ll work on the stand and when the mechanic sorts it out, but once you get onto the road, it’s a different story.

 The brakes might work on the stand after a mechanic spends time on them.
 On the road, it’s a different story.